beancount/smart_importer/README.rst

 running the importer, the existing entries will be used as training data for a machine learning model, which will then predict entry attributes.

-The following example shows how to add the ``PredictPostings`` decorator to a an existing CSV importer:
+The following example shows how to apply the ``PredictPostings`` hook to an existing CSV importer:

 .. code:: python